 As the tamers of the tresses, wizards of the weave and gatekeepers of the glam, it is important to keep your hairstylist on side.
-So, in an effort to maintain an immaculate client-customer relationship with the person keeping your locks lush, we’ve hunted down the nine things that your hairdresser really thinks you ought to know.
+So, in an effort to maintain an immaculate client-customer relationship with the person keeping your locks lush, we’ve hunted down the eight things your hairdresser really thinks you ought to know.

 1. A change needn’t mean a chop

-A new boyfriend, job, or birthday around the corner and feel like a fresh look to match?
+A new boyfriend, job or birthday around the corner and feel like a fresh look to match?
 Often it could be as simple as trying a new part, a scattering of lowlights or a new way of styling your strands.
 It may not be the pixie cut you had envisaged but really, other than Michelle Williams, how many women have you seen that can truly pull it off?